 If your employees need supervision or your business has high minimum staffing requirements, you need a more structured PTO policy.
 The best policy for you is a traditional model that requires employees to work a set number of hours.
 A typical traditional model provides a specific number of paid days off and requires employees to put in leave requests days in advance.

 In addition to influencing the PTO model you adopt, your corporate culture will direct your leave application workflow.
 A formal process is best for a traditional model.
-If you adopt an unlimited PTO model, you can get away with a less informal process or none at all.
+If you adopt an unlimited PTO model, you can get away with a less formal process or none at all.

 With these considerations out of the way, you’re ready to create your PTO policy.